-Vedolizumab is a monoclonal IgG1 antibody that acts by blocking the $\alpha 4\beta 7$ integrin resulting in gut-selective anti-inflammatory activity83.
+Vedolizumab is a monoclonal IgG1 antibody that acts by blocking the $\alpha 4\beta 7$ integrin resulting in gut-selective anti-inflammatory activity.
 It is administered intravenously at a fixed dose of 300 mg at 0, 2, and 6 weeks for induction, and every 8 weeks thereafter.
-Patients who do not achieve response at week 6 can benefit from an additional administration at week 1084.
-Three randomized trials involving 969 patients treated with vedolizumab or placebo reported on induction of clinical response, induction of clinical remission, and serious AEs in adult patients with moderate-to-severe active CD^{83,85,86}[Supplementary Material, SoF Table 12].
+Patients who do not achieve response at Week 6 can benefit from an additional administration at Week 10.83 Three randomised trials involving 969 patients treated with vedolizumab or placebo reported on induction of clinical response, induction of clinical remission, and serious AEs in adult patients with moderate-to-severe active CD[Supplementary Material, SoF Table 12, available as Supplementary data at ECCO-JCC online].
 Patients in these studies were followed up for 6 to 10 weeks.
-Clinical remission was more common in patients receiving vedolizumab compared with placebo [RR: 2.01; 95% CI: 1.50-2.71] [Supplementary Figure 17].
-Likewise, clinical response was also more common in patients receiving vedolizumab compared with placebo [40.8% vs. 25.7%; RR: 1.55; 95% CI: 1.14-2.11] [Supplementary Figure 18].
+Clinical remission was more common in patients receiving vedolizumab compared with placebo [RR: 2.01; 95% CI: 1.50-2.71] [Supplementary Figure 17, available as Supplementary data at ECCO-JCC online].
+Likewise, clinical response was also more common in patients receiving vedolizumab compared with placebo [40.8% vs 25.7%; RR: 1.55; 95% CI: 1.14-2.11] [Supplementary Figure 18, available as Supplementary data at ECCO-JCC online].
 The quality of evidence for these outcomes was high.
-Rates of serious AEs with vedolizumab were not significantly different to placebo [RR: 0.94; 95% CI: 0.61-1.45] [Supplementary Figure 19].
+Rates of serious AEs with vedolizumab were not significantly different with placebo [RR: 0.94; 95% CI: 0.61-1.45] [Supplementary Figure 19, available as Supplementary data at ECCO-JCC online].
 The quality of evidence for this outcome was moderate due to serious imprecision arising from sparse data.

-We equally suggest the use of either ustekinumab or vedolizumab for the treatment of moderate-to-severe active luminal Crohn's disease in patients who have previously failed anti-TNF therapy (weak recommendation, very low-quality evidence).
+We equally suggest the use of either ustekinumab or vedolizumab for the treatment of moderate-to-severe active luminal Crohn's disease in patients who have previously failed anti-TNF therapy [weak recommendation, very low-quality evidence].

-One systematic review and meta-analysis performed an indirect comparison of ustekinumab and vedolizumab for induction of remission in patients with moderate-to-severe active luminal CD who were non-responsive or intolerant to previous anti-TNF agents87.
+One systematic review and meta-analysis performed an indirect comparison of ustekinumab and vedolizumab for induction of re-mission in patients with moderate-to-severe active luminal CD who were non-responsive or intolerant to previous anti-TNF agents.

-Four trials^{77,80,83,86} involving a total of 1249 patients treated with ustekinumab or vedolizumab reported on induction of clinical response and clinical remission [Supplementary Material, SoF Table 13].
-The pooled RR of clinical response [35.8% vs. 33.1%; RR:1.14; 95% CI: 0.65-1.99] and clinical remission [16.3% vs. 13.3%, RR: 1.16; 95% CI: 0.54-2.48] were not significantly different between ustekinumab and vedolizumab, but the quality of evidence was very low for both outcomes.
+Four trials76,79,82,85 involving a total of 1249 patients treated with ustekinumab or vedolizumab reported on induction of clinical response and clinical remission [Supplementary Material, SoF Table 13, available as Supplementary data at ECCO-JCC online].
+The pooled RR of clinical response [35.8% vs 33.1%; RR:1.14; 95% CI: 0.65-1.99] and clinical remission [16.3% vs. 13.3%; RR: 1.16; 95% CI: 0.54-2.48] were not significantly different between ustekinumab and vedolizumab, but the quality of evidence was very low for both outcomes.

-Four trials^{77,80,83,86} involving a total of 1541 patients treated with ustekinumab or vedolizumab reported on AEs or serious AEs after induction.
-The pooled RR of any AEs was not significantly different between ustekinumab and vedolizumab [64.2% vs. 56.2%; RR: 1.00; 95% CI: 0.82-1.23].
-Finally, the pooled RR of any serious AEs was not significantly different between ustekinumab and vedolizumab [7.1% vs. 7.7%; RR: 0.95; 95% CI: 0.43-2.12]; the quality of evidence was very low.
+Four trials76,79,82,85 involving a total of 1541 patients treated with ustekinumab or vedolizumab reported on AEs or serious AEs after induction.
+The pooled RR of any AEs was not significantly different between ustekinumab and vedolizumab [64.2% vs 56.2%; RR: 1.00; 95% CI: 0.82-1.23].
+Finally, the pooled RR of any serious AEs was not significantly different between ustekinumab and vedolizumab [7.1% vs 7.7%; RR: 0.95; 95% CI: 0.43-2.12]; the quality of evidence was very low.
 However, surgery should always be considered as an option in refractory patients.